496 Social Sciences Building

 I study the political economy of incarceration in the United States from Reconstruction to the present.
-I am particularly interested in how agricultural labor markets, migration, and struggles over land and labor have affected racial and class inequality in incarceration.
+I am particularly interested in how agricultural labor markets, migration, and struggles over land and labor have affected incarceration and racial and class inequality in incarceration.
 I have also written on the causes and effects of environmental inequality and inequality in death from infectious disease.

 - Christopher Muller and Daniel Schrage.
 2021.
 "The Political Economy of Incarceration in the Cotton South, 1910-1925."
 American Journal of Sociology 127:828-866.